We would love to hear about your Tour of the California Alps – Death Ride® experience, please email it to: firstname.lastname@example.org.

 “I got on my first road bike at age 47 one and a half years ago.
 I couldn’t pedal over a speed bump much less ride more than 10 miles.
 I made a decision to get better, then made a commitment to myself to do the Death Ride®.
 Needless to say family and friends thought me nuts.
 I trained as hard as I could for 6 months.
 I rode over 2,000 miles and climbed over 150,000 feet in preparation.
 I became a true cyclist!
 I came to the Death Ride® pretty scared!
 But the people were great!
 The volunteers awesome, the rest stops awesome!
 The support from the locals awesome!
 I completed all 5 passes and I have never been so happy to climb that last stretch over Carson and see those tents!
 See you next year!”

-“After completing my first Death Ride® I was diagnosed with Multiple Sclerosis.
+“After completing my first Tour of the California Alps – Death Ride® I was diagnosed with Multiple Sclerosis.
 10 years later, I’m back in 2012 to try it again.
 With 3 Team Chain Gang members by my side, I plan to complete all 5 passes again!
 Team Chain Gang is a cycling team I formed to help raise awareness for MS. I lost my eyesight and the ability to walk unassisted for a few years but for me it was all about the bike.
 My bike gave me the strength and confidence to learn to live my life with a new purpose.
 Look for me… my jersey says “Ask Me Why I Ride.”
 Go Team Chain Gang!
 It’s all about the journey… never give up!”

 – Robert Cisneros